SENSE Learning - Safer Recruitment and Selection Policy

 Once an applicant has agreed to work with SENse, they will complete all mandatory training, including:

-• First Aid - online every three years.
+First Aid (paedeatric) – online (during induction then every 3 years)